- SPRING 2023 ACADEMY SOCCER REGISTRATION.

 We may add locations depending on interest.

-Our Youth Academy program is one of the least expensive Youth Academies in Idaho and probably in the USA ($25/season/player and it includes everything except the Real socks) and still it is directed by a dedicated professional Youth Academy Director, who has the support of an assistant academy director of coaching, and an academy manager in addition to multiple licensed coaches, multiple volunteer parents, a professional Club Director, and a professional Director of Coaching for competitive soccer.
+Our Youth Academy program is one of the least expensive Youth Academies in Idaho and probably in the USA and still it is directed by a professional Director of Coaching and an academy manager in addition to multiple licensed coaches, multiple volunteer parents, and a professional Director of Coaching for competitive soccer.
 (See Soccer Operations Staff).

 Note: Players are encouraged to sign for both seasons (Fall and Spring) but they can sign for individual seasons.